Low Latency GNN Accelerator for Quantum Error Correction

 \subsubsection{Multipliers stage}

 In this stage, since multiplication is the dominant operation in each layer, we instantiate a multiplier array sized to the available DSP resources.
-Mapping multiplications directly to DSPs is essential, as exceeding the available DSP resources causes multipliers to be implemented in LUTs, leading to a rapid increase in LUT utilization and eventual overutilization.
+Mapping multiplications to DSPs is essential, as DSP blocks are FPGA resources specifically optimized for arithmetic operations such as multiplication.
+If the number of required multipliers exceeds the available DSP budget, the excess multiplications are synthesized in LUTs, causing a rapid increase in LUT utilization that can easily become the limiting factor for fitting the design.
 If the number of available DSPs is less than the maximum number of computations required for some layers, we apply folding~\cite{parhi2002synthesis-folding}.
 By partitioning the output columns into groups and computing one group per cycle, we ensure that the number of multiplications executed per cycle matches the available number of DSPs.
-In the \texttt{graph\_conv} layers, the multipliers compute the product between the neighbor nodes and the edge weights, the current node and the node feature weights matrix, or the aggregated neighbors and the node neighbor feature matrix.
-In the \texttt{GMP} layer, the accumulated features are normalized by multiplying each feature element by a normalization factor stored in the weights BRAMs, which depends on the number of nodes.
-In the case of the \texttt{dense} layer, we compute the product between the input features and the weights matrix, or part of it, based on the size of the layer.
-The first \texttt{dense} layer \texttt{Multipliers stage} cycle uses the \texttt{GMP} layer feed-forwarded output from the following stage.
-Two of the adder tree stages used for the reduction of the output of the \texttt{graph\_conv} and \texttt{dense} layers are computed already in this stage, as the final adder tree critical path, the longest critical path in the architecture, has been divided between the two stages to reduce the maximum latency.